Relintai/pandemonium_engine_docs/tutorials/performance/batching.rst

 area between a light and a primitive, and limit rendering the light to *that area only*.

-Light scissoring is controlled with the :ref:`scissor_area_threshold
+Light scissoring is controlled with the `scissor_area_threshold
 <class_ProjectSettings_property_rendering/batching/lights/scissor_area_threshold>`
 project setting.
 This value is between 1.0 and 0.0, with 1.0 being off (no scissoring), and 0.0 being scissoring in every circumstance.
 The reason for the